-Whether you need waterproofing for a new home, or remodeling project, our highly-trained professionals will work with you to find the best possible solution.
+Whether you’re waterproofing a deck in your new home, or looking to protect your next remodeling project — our highly trained professionals will work with you to find the best possible solution.

 Here are just a few of the waterproofing solutions we offer:

-- Repairs to waterproofed decks, pool decks, and walkways
+- Repairs to waterproofed pool decks and walkways

 - Inspections and water testing